OpenAEV installation demystified: your ultimate guide

 - Follow the installation instructions provided on the website.

-Installing OpenBAS
+Installing OpenAEV

-- Clone the OpenBAS Docker repository:
+- Clone the OpenAEV Docker repository:

 2. Configure the environment: